vnovick/react-india-migrating-rest2graphql/Instructions.md

    > resolver you can use first argument of resolver function.
 Read more
    > [here](https://graphql.org/learn/execution/)

-## Extra Credit

-- Implement "where" argument for Author type to find author by name

 ### Solution

 You can run final version of the app by executing `npm run start:final` and